04 Jun Bullying and its effect on the teenage brain

 - Try using the ‘apple’ metaphor.
 Click here to watch video.

-- Consider keeping track of what’s going on between your pupils by asking them each week to write down 4 students they would like to work with and one they want to nominate as ‘pupil of the week’ (or whatever your usual reward is).
-Look for the pupils who never get chosen and support them to form friendships.
+- Consider keeping track of what’s going on between children by asking them each week to write down four other children they would like to work with or play with.
+In school, teachers can ask each child to nominate a ‘pupil of the week’ (or whatever your usual reward is).
+Look for the children who never get chosen and support them to form friendships.
 Click here to see one teacher’s brilliant method to tackle bullying.